 Iprovision 75 Fund

-The Iprovision 75 Fund was created to support people from financially or socially disadvantaged backgrounds.
-It is designed to help advance or lead to a career in the public relations profession.
-The 75 Fund will support members at all levels, including newly joined Student or Associate members.
+The Iprovision 75 Fund was created in 2023 to mark the 75th anniversary of the founding of the CIPR.
+The £75,000 fund aimed to support people from financially or socially disadvantaged backgrounds looking to advance or build a career in the public relations profession.
+It was available to support members at all levels, including newly joined Student or Associate members.

 - Costs associated with short-term training or longer-term education

 The Iprovision Trustees are now reviewing the impact of the 75-Fund and considering options for future activity to support educational initiatives aimed to widen access to PR qualifications and encourage a more diverse profession.